 The second reason is that I want to limit how many things I have to juggle in my mind while building it.
 I read in Sapiens that the Cognitive Revolution started 70,000 years ago.
 I am pretty sure it ended when I made 40.
 Some things look attractive from afar, but I can pass without them, and I am happy enough just hearing people talking about it.
-Things that fall into that bucket are Finnegans Wake, EVE Online, Dwarf Fortress, Vim, and Redux.
+Things that fall into that bucket are Finnegans Wake, EVE Online, Dwarf Fortress, and Vim.
 Other things I cannot pass by without, and I have no idea how to do it myself.

 The inevitable implication is that I had to find other people to do my job for me.
 I wanted to focus on building the UI, creating the application logic, designing the experience that would make my product unique.
 Not the devops, not the infra, not the data plumbing, none of those solved problems.
 I found people that do these better than I could possibly ever do in Netlify and FaunaDB.
 There is also other software taken for granted that are worthy, but not newsworthy at this point.
-Like Stripe and the plethora of open-source software that are the buried giants whose shoulders I am standing on while pretending to be in a mountain that I climbed all by myself.
+Like Stripe, AWS S3, and the plethora of open-source software that are the buried giants whose shoulders I am standing on while pretending to be in a mountain that I climbed all by myself.

 Still, just like Panama hats from Ecuador, they are great things.
 They are powerful ideas, implemented, and popularized by great companies that I am using to build mine.